Logic¶

 \(\eta\), though this can often be ignored).

-For instance, a term of type message
+For instance, a term of type message represents a

 probabilistic value which ranges over messages, and a term of type